Mike Karney: New Orleans Saints

-Karney was drafted in the fifth round of the 2004 NFL Draft by the New Orleans Saints.
+Karney was selected in the fifth round of the 2004 NFL draft by the New Orleans Saints with the 156th overall pick.
 Karney was signed to three-year $1.3 million contract on July 29, 2004, and proved to be a solid lead blocker and average receiver out of the backfield.
 The Saints gave up two picks to draft Karney.
 In his first two seasons he started 22 of 32 games.
 He was re-signed to a contract extension prior to the 2006 season (July 13, 2006).
 The extension was for a reported four-years and $5.6 million including incentives, and included a $1.2 million signing bonus.
 On December 10, 2006, against the Dallas Cowboys on Sunday Night Football, Karney had his best NFL game, scoring two receiving and one rushing touchdowns, his first three touchdowns in the NFL.
 After the 2006 season, Karney was voted All-pro.